victorverma3/MovieData/README.md

 I love watching movies, and the Letterboxd app allows me to log and rate the movies I've watched.
-Most movies also have a Letterboxd community rating, which is approximately the average of all Letterboxd user ratings for that movie.
+Most movies also have a Letterboxd community rating, which is a weighted average of all Letterboxd user ratings for that movie.
 Initially, I wanted to know how my ratings compared to the community ratings, so I created this program in order to facilitate this comparison.
 While working, however, I saw the potential to gather more information, so I expanded the scope to ultimately create a dataset of key metadata about the movies that I have rated on the Letterboxd app.
-I hope to use this dataset one day as the basis for my own personal machine learning movie recommendation algorithm that uses Letterboxd data as its source.
+I hope to use this dataset one day as the basis for my own personal machine learning movie recommendation algorithm that uses Letterboxd data as its basis.

 # Methodology